Explore Legendary Mayan Ruins & Remnants of an Ancient Civilization in the Tropical Jungle

-Discover the ancient civilization of the Maya on this archaeology and nature adventure into the Guatemalan rainforest.
-Established as far back as 2000 BC, Mayan cities reached their highest state of development from 250 to 900 AD, making great advances in art, architecture, mathematics and astronomy, and producing the only fully developed written language in the pre-Columbian Americas.
-El Peten, the largest tropical forest in Central America, is the heartland of the Maya, containing extensive ruins.
+Discover the ancient Maya civilization on this adventure combining nature and archaeology in the Guatemalan rain forest.
+Established as early as 2000 B.C., Mayan cities reached their highest state of development from 250 to 900 A.D., making great advances in art, architecture, mathematics and astronomy, and producing the only fully developed written language in the pre-Columbian Americas.
+El Peten, the largest tropical forest in Central America, is the heartland of the Maya and contains extensive ruins.
 The crown jewel is Tikal, a sprawling complex of more than 3,000 structures.
-Countless additional ruins still lie shrouded by dense jungle overgrowth where tapirs, peccararies and jaguars roam, just as they did when the Maya ruled the region.
+Countless additional ruins lie shrouded in dense jungle overgrowth where tapir, peccary and jaguar roam, just as they did when the Maya ruled the region.